iknowjason/PurpleCloud/README.md

 ```$ python3 azure_ad.py --upn rtcfingroup.com --count 1000```

 **Description:**
 Same as above, except generate 1,000 users in Azure AD.
 Running terraform apply will generate a random password shared by all users.
-The password applied to all users will be displayed at the end of ```terraform apply`.``.
+The password applied to all users will be displayed at the end of ```terraform apply```.
 To display the passwor again, run ```terraform output```.

 ## Usage Example:  Generate a range with Azure applications and groups
 ```$ python3 azure_ad.py --upn rtcfingroup.com --count 500 --apps 3 --groups 5```